theamanstark/autoThemeChanger/README.md

    ###

-   ✨ If you want to use version 1.0 (currently the latest version) of autoThemeChanger, then use the below cdn link.
+   ✨ If you want to use version 1.0 (currently v1.2 is the latest version) of autoThemeChanger, then use the below cdn link.

    ```html
     <link rel="stylesheet" href="https://theamanstark.com/cdn/blogger/plus-ui/autoThemeChanger/v1.0/autoTheme.min.css" />